viewstools/docs/Blocks/README.md

 source https://viewsdx.s3.amazonaws.com/userAvatar.png
 ```

+If you use Views Tools, save your images in `Images` folder inside your project.
+Tools will automatically convert all images from that folder into `.view` files and into React components (`.view.js` files), when you open the project in Views Tools.
+You can treat the `Images` folder as a working directory and keep all your original files in there.

+Important: Any files, images, SVGs, views have to start with a capital letter due to the way that JavaScript works.

 ## Captures

 `Capture` is your way to accept written input from a user.
 We have a few types